Dilipk121/terminal-profile/README.md

 # Installation

 ### Powerline (and fonts)
+//here need to git clone this project
+//then cd ternimal-profile ....now here run these commands

 First, we'll install the font (RobotoMono for Powerline).
 I'll also install it into VIM, since that is my built-in editor of choice (but you don't have to use it).